ArduPilot/ardupilot_wiki/rover/source/docs/loiter-mode.rst

 .. note::

-   This mode is available in Rover-3.4 (and higher)
+   This mode is available in Rover-3.4 (and higher).

+   If the mode does not appear in the :ref:`Flight mode setup screen <common-rc-transmitter-flight-mode-configuration>` you can manually set a MODEx parameter to '5'.

 The way this mode works is: